Important Educational Disclaimer

 Best Choice: Roth IRA

-Why: With 37 years until age 65, tax-free compounding delivers massive advantages.
-Contributing $7,000 annually grows to approximately $1,860,000 tax-free by retirement.
-Even if she reaches the 24% bracket in retirement, that’s only 2 percentage points higher—but the decades of tax-free growth far outweigh the modest current tax cost.
-Plus, she’ll likely see income growth pushing her into higher brackets over her career, making current 22% rates a bargain.
+Why: With 37 years until age 65, tax-free compounding does most of the heavy lifting.
+Contributing $7,500 a year grows to roughly $1,993,000 tax-free by retirement.
+Even if she lands in the 24% bracket in retirement, that’s only two percentage points higher, and the decades of tax-free growth comfortably outweigh the modest current tax cost.
+She’ll also see income growth push her into higher brackets over a marketing career, which makes today’s 22% rate look like a bargain in hindsight.

 Income: $300,000 | Tax Bracket: 35%

-Best Choice: Backdoor Roth IRA + 401(k) maximization
+Best Choice: Backdoor Roth IRA plus 401(k) maximisation

-Why: Income far exceeds both Roth contribution limits and Traditional deductibility thresholds.
-Backdoor Roth strategy allows $8,000 annual Roth contributions (with age-50+ catch-up).
-Should also max 401(k) at $31,000 (with catch-up), pursue mega backdoor Roth if available, and consider partial Roth conversions of existing balances for estate planning.
+Why: His income blows past both the Roth contribution limits and the Traditional deductibility thresholds.
+The backdoor Roth gets him $8,600 a year of Roth contributions (with the 50+ catch-up).
+He should also max the 401(k) at $32,500 (with catch-up), pursue the mega backdoor Roth if his plan allows it, and look at partial Roth conversions of existing balances as part of his estate planning.

 Best Choice: Split strategy (part Traditional, part Roth)